Who we are

 Who we share your personal information with

 We will provide your personal information to our payment provider (currently WorldPay – for how WorldPay treats your personal information please see https://www.worldpay.com/uk/worldpay-privacy-notice) in connection with payments you make to us.

-We will not provide your personal information to any other third party unless we are required by law to do so, you ask us to, we reasonably need to do so in an emergency, or where we need to do so to be able to enforce our legal rights.
+We will not provide your personal information to any other third party unless we are required by law to do so, you ask us to (for example in connection with a healing request), we reasonably need to do so in an emergency, or where we need to do so to be able to enforce our legal rights.

 Whether information has to be provided by you, and if so why

 The provision of your contact (and where necessary) payment details is required from you in order to deal with your enquiry and/or arrange and manage any booking and/or your membership.
 If you do not provide us this information we will not be able to proceed with your booking or membership application.
 We will inform you at the point of collecting information from you, whether you are required to provide the information to us.

 How long your personal information will be kept

 We keep your membership details for as long as your membership is current and then for a limited period of thereafter (in case you subsequently renew).